itsluap/luap-server/resources/[qb]/[jobs]/indigo-hotdogjob/.github/ISSUE_TEMPLATE/bug_report.md

 **Questions (please complete the following information):**
  - When you last updated: [e.g. last week]
- - Are you using custom resource? which ones? [e.g. zdiscord, qb-target]
+ - Are you using custom resource? which ones? [e.g. zdiscord, indigo-target]
  - Have you renamed `qb-` to something custom? [e.g. yes/no]

 **Additional context**